 Of course there are countless individual situations requiring a specific analysis.
 Furthermore, depending on the client's core business field, I have no objection to providing only part of the job as required.
 Video producers and dubbing/subtitling studios usually only ask for translation services; whereas clients outside the video industry prefer to receive the finished video or DVD.

-If I am unable to economically provide any of the required services at for an economically viable cost, I might refer to other suppliers, or undertake outsourcing for a management fee.
+If I am unable to provide any of the required services at for a viable cost, I might refer to other suppliers, or undertake outsourcing for a management fee.

 Translation for dubbing

 I have been translating video for dubbing since 1987.
 If you are, or have access to a dubbing studio, I'll deliver only the finished script.
 If, for any reason, you desire that I follow through personally the dubbing process, I can do it, as long as it takes place in São Paulo, Brazil.
 In this latter case there will be an additional charge.

 If you need a dubbing studio, I can refer you to some of my clients, whose work I am familiar with.